ffund/ml-notebooks/notebooks/1-exploratory-data-analysis.md

 ::: {.cell .markdown}

-### Load data and check that it is loaded directly
+### Load data and check that it is loaded correctly

 The next step is to load the data in preparation for your exploratory data analysis.